mzsrtgzr2/selfDrivingCar_nanodegree/README.md

 # Code and solutions for ND013
 ## Self driving car nanodegree

-# Finding Lane Lines of the road
+# Project #1 - Finding Lane Lines of the road

 When we drive, we use our eyes to decide where to go.
 The lines on the road that show us where the lanes are act as our constant reference for where to steer the vehicle.
 Naturally, one of the first things we would like to do in developing a self-driving car is to automatically detect lane lines using an algorithm.